ai-krml-uoft/golog/README.md

 ## Golog

 File [golog.pl](golog.pl) contains the vanilla Golog as per the book but ported to SWI-Prolog.
-It only contains two simplifications:

-- predicate `restore_situation/3` to restore the situation term as the last argument in fluents is now domain independent, so it does not need to be specified per fluent.
-- predicate `is_atom/1` has been refactored to be based on `is_complex/1`.

 To test the interpreter, we can run it on the simple elevator example as follows: